shajunxing/tore/README.md

 #### certfile

 (New) SSL public key filename.
 Same as the param of tornado.httpserver.HTTPServer.
+File path may be absolute or relative to root_dir.

 #### keyfile

 (New) SSL private key filename.
 Same as the param of tornado.httpserver.HTTPServer.
+File path may be absolute or relative to root_dir.

 #### debug